 Chief Executive Officer (CEO) Salary

 Six-figure salaries are the norm for Chief Executive Officers in the United States, with median pay hovering around $170K per year.
 In the world of Chief Executive Officers, total cash compensation ranges from $76K on the lower end to $437K on the higher end; this includes bonuses that reach $149K and profit sharing that approaches $138K in rare cases, with some high rollers snagging commissions as high as $101K.
 Career length and the particular city each impact pay for this group, with the former having the largest influence.
 Medical benefits are awarded to a large number, and more than half earn dental coverage.
 Most people is this field find their work highly enjoyable.
 Male Chief Executive Officers far outnumber their female contemporaries among those who completed the questionnaire.
+Participants in PayScale's salary questionnaire provided the particulars of this report.

 Job Description for Chief Executive Officer (CEO)